 Animation data: Skeletal, blend shape set, and other animation-related information.

-Animation stream: Timed animation data sequence used to animate the base avatar.
+Animation stream: Timed animation data sequence used to animate the avatar representation.

 AR data: Collection of information to be exchanged among participants in a call with AR experience.
 It includes AR media and AR metadata.